 Hi, I’m Katrien!
-I love designing things that bend.
+I love soft robotics.

 I’m an enthusiastic soft robotics designer who favours an interdisciplinary approach with a strong basis in engineering.